adennis42/tax-forms-typescript-exercise/README.md

 1. The Request Extension form has a large text field so that the user can state the reason for requesting an Extension.
-2. The Field Must not be blank.
+2. The Field Must not be blank, and an error is shown if the user tries to submit an empty reason.
 3. A meaningful error message is displayed if the field is blank and the user tries to submit.